Cannabis Kills Drug-Resistant Bacterial Infection

 A study published in the Journal of Natural Products tested six strains of MRSA bacterial cells against five different cannabinoid extracts.
-Results were observed by the spectrophotometer.
+They observed normal results with a spectrophotometer.
 Cannabis cannabinoids showed strong activity against MRSA strains that were drug-resistant.
 These MRSA strains produce extra proteins that impart the ability to resist antibiotics.

 The team manipulated chemical groups within the compounds themselves in order to find the most efficient killer of MRSA.
 This, as it turns out, did not affect the antibacterial properties of the cannabinoids, but only the success by which cells take up the cannabinoids.
 The exact mechanism by which this process is happening is still unknown.
 We do know that it is not by conventional means, such as fatty-acid synthesis or DNA gyrase pathways.
 In addition, the two most effective cannabinoids were CBC and CBD.
-Since these are non-psychoactive, these can be conveniently mass-produced and used for all patients.
+These are non-psychoactive, so companies can mass-produce them to use for all patients.